 When it comes to cold weather riding boots, it’s important to balance comfort and insulation with mobility.
 You can make sure your toes never know what temperature it is outside with a full-on snowmobile boot, but chances are you wouldn’t be able to feel the foot controls either.
 The Forma Adventure represents that middle ground, featuring the protection and weather resistance of full-height ADV boots and the flex of a road boot.

 If your bike doesn’t come with heated grips, or if installing a set is something you’d rather not do, a good pair of heated gloves can be just as effective.
 The Tour Master Synergy 2.0 Heated Gloves can be worn with or without other Tourmaster heated gear and use sensors to keep a constant and regulated temperature.
-Five different temperature settings range from 107.6 to 134.6 degrees.
-Their leather outer shell and breathable waterproof lining help seal in warmth and keep out cold without overcooking your hands.
+Five different temperature settings range from 107.6º–134.6º Fahrenheit.
+The leather outer shell and breathable waterproof lining help seal in warmth and keep out cold without overcooking your hands.

 When the cold weather rolls in, it’s paramount to keep your core warm.
-The Gerbing 12V Heated Jacket Liner easily connects to your bike’s battery so you never have to worry about AAs running out of juice when you need the heat.
+The Gerbing 12V Heated Jacket Liner easily connects to your bike’s battery so you never have to worry about D-cell batteries running out of juice when you need the heat.

-The Gerbing 12V Heated Pant Liner can connect to the Gerbing Jacket liner above and uses the same micro-wiring system to keep your hips and legs warm at any speed.
-Also, like the jacket liner, the pants can reach 134 degrees.
+The Gerbing 12V Heated Pant Liner can connect to the Gerbing Jacket liner above, and uses the same micro-wiring system to keep your hips and legs warm at any speed.
+Also, like the jacket liner, the pants can reach 134º F.

 Heated grips are a nice luxury to have when, say, you forget heated gloves or temperatures drop unexpectedly — something is better than nothing.
 Heated grips are becoming an increasingly more popular option on adventure and touring bikes.
-But if your bike isn’t outfitted form the factory the Bike Master Heated Grips boast a universal fit and are easily installed.
+But if your bike isn’t outfitted from the factory with them, worry not: the Bike Master Heated Grips boast a universal fit and are easily installed.